 Today marks a year of me staying away from social media of any sorts.
 It’s been great and I don’t intend on going back.
 A lot of people are appalled and amused at me being Anti-social media.
-I’m pretty confident that that from their perspective, I look like a misanthrope-ish lonely sod.
+I’m pretty confident that that from their perspective, I look like a Grinch.
 I don’t blame them though It’s a fair assumption for people to make.
 But, There are several layers of reasoning for it.

 The most ethical dilemma I’ve ever had in my life, is whether to conform with my peers or not.
 A lot of things that people do are stupid, yet it has become the cultural norm to do those things and a lot of people seem cool with it and just go with the flow.
 It’s just the absurd conformity of people trying to keep up with their peers.
 But, Conformity is something we can’t help but, do.
-Most people don’t realize the iron grip that our visceral part is hard coded in us making us conform.
+Most people don’t realize the iron grip that our visceral part is hardcoded in us making us conform.

-One example of our hardcore urge conformity is when you see someone laugh uncontrollably.
+One example of our hardcore urge to conform is when you see someone laugh uncontrollably.
 It’s almost impossible to not laugh, even when you don’t know why they’re laughing.
 Your laugh, how much ever without reason, is very much real and they are very similar to your authentic laugh.
 Yawning has a similar impact too.
 Your mood improves just being near jolly good people, even if you aren’t laughing on the outside, your brain is having something of a communal orgasm.
 And this is exactly the reason why sitcoms play a laugh track in the background.
 Your brain goes to laugh mode, just by hearing the laughter over and over again.
 Even if a lame joke comes on screen.
 You can’t help but laugh.

 Those are all beside the point.